-For More information on Connected Riding, hosting a clinic, participating in a clinic or course or lessons with Peggy contact Stephanie.
-Have ideas for a Connected Riding Horse Camp, let us know, we are open to new ideas and changes to help all riders.
+For More information on Connected Riding, hosting a clinic, participating in a clinic, course work or lessons with Peggy contact Stephanie.

 PEGGY IS RETURNING TO AUSTRALIA & NEW ZEALAND IN FEBRUARYContact Stephanie at firstname.lastname@example.org for more information.Check out the calendar for...